 Coffee rounded off a very relaxed evening and we had only to wander across the road to the multi-storey car park which, if you’re now as unused to wearing high heels as I am, is a blessing.

-We really enjoyed our meal at Bill’s.
-The kids menu is good value for money, although we would have liked to see a wider choice of drinks and possibly a double scoop of ice cream.
+We really enjoyed our meal at Bill’s Cardiff Bay restaurant.
+The kids’ menu is good value for money, although we would have liked to see a wider choice of drinks and possibly a double scoop of ice cream.

 So what did the kids think?